acronis/ui-component-library/packages/documentation/components/checkbox/checkbox.doc.md

 ---
-title: Checkbox component
+title: Acv Checkbox component
 lang: en-US
 editLink: true
 ---

-# Checkbox
+# Acv Checkbox

 Checkbox is a control that allows to select `binary` state, either checked or unchecked.
 Also it can support `indeterminate` state, which is used to represent a checkbox with a state that is neither checked nor unchecked.